ritza-co/abbey/article.md

 Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.
 ```

 If any resource, like another database table, exists in AWS but was not created by Terraform, Terraform will not manage it.
 Terraform does not modify resources that it did not create and are not in the state file.
-You can use the `import` command to include existing AWS infrastructure in your Terraform configuration.
+You can use the [import](https://developer.hashicorp.com/terraform/language/import) command to include existing AWS infrastructure in your Terraform configuration.

 Note that Terraform created the file `terraform.tfstate`, to represent and track your AWS configuration.
-This file is essential to Terraform and must be safely kept and backed up, but also contains private infrastructure information and so should not be stored in Git.
+This file is essential to Terraform and must be safely kept and backed up, but also contains secrets and so should not be stored in Git.
 Include `terraform.tfstate*` in your `.gitignore` file.
+Managing your Terraform state is a complicated topic.
+This [article](https://spacelift.io/blog/terraform-state) is a good starting point.

 ### Add a row to the table